 6 Minute Reps Behind Brian Eno

-A lot of my speed intervals lately have been relatively short, so today I wanted to do something that sustained the speed a bit longer.
-Therefore I put roughly 6 min of songs for the “speed” intervals with a song in between as rest.
+Often speed intervals are relatively short, this playlist is for when you want to sustain the speed a bit longer.
+I put roughly 6 min of songs for the “speed” intervals with a song in between as rest.

 You can find the complete playlist on jog.fm